In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

 During the morning of the first day on my own I spent time planning the route ahead and intended, as much as possible, to stick to the BDRs, but also wanted to factor in a few detours to see some interesting sites along the way.

-Each day setting up camp and packing up was very quick due to being very well rehearsed and having a good luggage system.
+Each evening setting up camp and packing up in the morning was very quick due to being very well rehearsed and having a good luggage system.
 The Wolfman soft panniers were very spacious and very easy to load up.
 In each was a yellow dry bag that I could pull out, fill up with whatever and push back into the sturdy soft pannier and strap down securely.

 I had food, water and cooking equipment in one pannier; biking kit, camping chair and tools in the other; and all my camping gear and spare clothes in a yellow North Face dufflebag, the same one that I have used all over the world.
 I strapped this very securely across the SW Motech luggage rack with bungees.
 I also brought my black sheepskin seat cover, but rarely used it as the Honda seat is super comfortable, more so than any of my KTMs.